f-squirrel/thread_pool/README.md

 ## Integration

-There are two ways to integrate `thread_pool` in a project:
+There are three ways to integrate `thread_pool` in a project:
 1. Git submodule
     * Add this repository as a git submodule to your project.
     * Add the thread_pool/include to your include path: